Aaron98990/ways-of-the-game/handball.md

 ## Disciplinary Action

-If the offense had tactical impact, the proper sanction is talked about in [tactical impact section](/tactical-impact).
+If the offense had tactical impact, the proper sanction is talked about in the [tactical impact section](/tactical-impact).

 > There are different circumstances when a player must be cautioned for unsporting behaviour including if a player:
 >